correctness-workshop/2022/index.md

 ----
 ### <a class="anchor" name="submissions"> Submissions and Format </a>

-Authors are invited to submit manuscripts in English structured as technical or experience papers at a length of at least **6 pages** but not exceeding **8 pages** of content, including everything.
+Authors are invited to submit manuscripts in English structured as technical or experience papers at a length of at least **6 pages** but not exceeding **8 pages** of content, including everything except references.
 Submissions must use the [IEEE format](https://www.ieee.org/conferences/publishing/templates.html).

 <!--Submitted papers will be peer-reviewed by the Program Committee and accepted papers will be published by IEEE Xplore via TCHPC.-->
 Submitted papers will be peer-reviewed by the Program Committee and accepted papers will be published by IEEE Xplore.